moaatt2/resume_generator/README.md

     "name": "The name that you want at the top of the resume", "versions": ["A list of the resume versions represented in this file"], "contact_info": [
-        "A list of contact info latex snippets like the one below that gounder the name", {
+        "A list of contact info latex snippets like the one below that go under the name", {
             "data": "The contact info item you want included in at least one version", "versions": ["list of the versions this contact info should be included in"],